a2stuff/a2d/res/notes/testplan.md

 * From BASIC.SYSTEM, create /VOL/A/B on an otherwise empty volume.
 Launch DeskTop.
 Open /VOL. Open A. Close /VOL. Open another volume with multiple icons.
 Verify that the window for A still renders the icon for B correctly.

-* Launch DeskTop.
-Select a 5.25 disk volume.
-Remove the disk.
-File > Get Info.
-Verify that an alert is shown.
-Click OK.
-Verify that DeskTop doesn't hang or crash.
-* Launch DeskTop.
-Select a file on a 5.25 disk.
-Remove the disk.
-File > Get Info.
-Verify that an alert is shown.
-Click OK.
-Verify that DeskTop doesn't hang or crash.
-* Launch DeskTop.
-Select two files on a 5.25 disk.
-Remove the disk.
-File > Get Info.
-Verify that an alert is shown.
-Insert the disk again.
-Click OK.
-Verify that details are shown for the second file.

 * Mount a disk with the BINSCII system utility.
 Launch DeskTop.
 Invoke the BINSCII system file.
 Verify that the display is not truncated.

 * Repeat the following test cases for these operations: Copy, Move, Delete:
   * Select multiple files.
 Start the operation.
 During the initial count of the files, press Escape.
 Verify that the count is canceled and the progress dialog is closed.
   * Select multiple files.
 Start the operation.
 After the initial count of the files is complete and the actual operation has started, press Escape.
 Verify that the operation is canceled and the progress dialog is closed.
-* Select a volume or folder containing multiple files.
-File > Get Info.
-During the count of the files, press Escape.
-Verify that the count is canceled.

 * Using BASIC, create a directory structure: X/Y/Z and save a BASIC file B as X/Y/Z/B. Lock all three directories and the file from BASIC (not DeskTop).
 Launch DeskTop.
 Select X. File > Delete.
 Verify that a prompt is shown for deleting each file in deepest-first order (B, Z, Y, X).
 Click Yes at each prompt.
 Verify that all files are deleted.